zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 $$ \tag{8} \gamma(s,t) = \frac{\partial h}{\partial s} I + \frac{\partial h}{\partial t} J = \nabla h - \langle \nabla h, K \rangle K. $$

 We will refer to \\( \gamma \\) as the *projected gradient*.
 It is the fundamental quantity which makes bump mapping with both height maps and height volumes possible.
+For a height map, you can also interpret it as the *height map gradient*, which means that the height map gradient can be obtained by projecting the *volume gradient* along the normal.

 Geometrically, a height map defines an implicit surface of the form: